joshy/striprtf/README.md

 print(text)
 ```

-If you want to use a different encoding than `cp1252` you can pass it via the parameter `encoding`.
-This
+If you want to use a different encoding than `cp1252` you can pass it via the `encoding`
-is only taken into account if no explicit codepage has been set.
+parameter.
+This is only taken into account if no explicit codepage has been set.
 ```python
 from striprtf.striprtf import rtf_to_text
 rtf = "some rtf encoded string in latin1"